Blodhor/Molecular-Dynamics/README.md

             *Mutation method fixed.
             *Error report file created.
             *An easy restart .sh of current simulation stage created.

+    Manager Version 1.2:
+	        *Added a custom option for the duration of each stage of simulation

     Copyright (C) 2021  Braga, B. C.